allebb/pirrot/README.md

 The audio in (receive) and audio out (transmit) connectors from your radio will need to be connected to the external USB sound card using the Mic Jack (for Transmit) and Speaker Jack (for Receive).

-If you plan to use the repeater in COS (Carrier Operated mode) you will need to connect your COS pin to
+If you plan to use the repeater in COR mode you will need to connect your COR pin to the transceiver.

 ## Installation